Azure-Samples/APICenter-Reference/README.md

     azd up
     ```

+## Deploy APICenter Analyzer (Optional)

+APICenter Analyzer is a tool to lint API specifications on the server-side.
+If you want to integrate this server-side linting feature, you can install it by following steps.

+1. In a separate directory, clone the APICenter Analyzer repository.

+    ```bash
+    azd init --template Azure/APICenter-Analyzer --branch preview
+    ```

+1. Provision resources to Azure and deploy the app.

+    ```bash
+    azd up
+    ```

+   > You will have to provide the API Center instance name and its resource group name for integration.

 ## CI/CD Pipelines

 As a default, CI/CD pipelines are disabled.
 To enable CI/CD pipelines, follow these steps.